SaraIrving/Midterm/lib/project-kickoff.md

 - triggers pending notification banner
 - form success page

+ajax on the menu page inside interval which constantly returns the status from the order table matching the current order
+- routes/orders --> we have access to current order_id --> render and insert order data into banner

+- OR from routes page, redirect to confirmation page and insert data?
+BUT seems like we can't perform ajax call on route page

+- on the scripts/menu.js page, which our menu is linking to.
+BUT we don't seem to have access to the current order ID, since it's generated after we submit the order (from route)

+- on the scripts/menu.js page, ajax a call to /order-status route which then queries for the db change,

+- menu page when user clicks place order, set a cookie with their order_id
+- order confirmation page, check db, for

 Confirmation page
 - request all tables info to display on page
   IF response status from restaurant is > 30 mins